 Long-term accommodation options

-To be eligible for a Work Visa/Permit applicants must:
+To be eligible for a Work Visa, you must:

-- Be aged no less than 18 years of age and no more than 30 years of age
+- Be aged between 18 and 30 years old

-- Have a return ticket, or sufficient funds to purchase such a ticket;
+- Have a return ticket or sufficient funds to buy a ticket

-- Not previously have been approved a visa or permit under a Working Holiday Scheme.
+- Not previously have been approved a permit or visa under a Working Holiday scheme

 This trip is designed with your safety and wellbeing in mind.
 As a result of Covid-19, many of our suppliers and partners around the world are introducing new policies and procedures surrounding health and safety in response to the Coronavirus outbreak.
 As the state of travel is evolving these new safety measures will adapt over time, and will be different for each trip.
 Here are some of the changes you may see on your trip:

 Most trips have an arrival meeting on the first day where the guide or local team will run through the trip, the safety protocols, and to answer any questions you may have.
 Now more than ever it is important you arrive in time for these meetings.

 For the safety of all travellers, at the start of some trips you may be required to show evidence that you are fully vaccinated (14 days after your second dose) and/or show evidence of a negative PCR test taken within 72 hours of the tour start date in order to join the programme.

 Our suppliers and partners have health and safety procedures in place on all of our trips.
 These protocols will be updated and adapted as a response to the Coronavirus outbreak, dependent on local restrictions and laws.